www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   -> Add target files to project file system, in order to have access to the top level files, as these are sometimes imported from different folders.
   See `net.splitcells.network.hub/projects/net.splitcells.network.hub`.
   This was tested on `gel.editor`.
 Now this has to be done for the rest as well.
-    * [ ] Use unified local file system integration and not 2 different version in DevDistroCell and personal website.
+    * [x] Use unified local file system integration provider and not 2 different version in DevDistroCell and personal website.
     * [ ] Provide correct top level files.
 Currently, the README of the Dem project is the README of `network.hub` project.
 This only happened in none dev mode for now.
 * [ ] Fix status report: http://localhost:8443/net/splitcells/network/status.html
 * [ ] Test with the help flag project commands of `net.splitcells.network` in daily CI.